 After Boris's original PSION Organiser Forum became inaccessible in spring 2020.
-The following links are to web-sites and archives provided by long time users , enthusiasts and contributors.
-All acknowledgements are given.
+The following links are to websites and archives provided by long time users , enthusiasts and contributors.
+All acknowledgements are recognised.

 Jaap Scherphuis web archive contains a collection of most of the documents and programmes for the Psion Organiser.
 Including a web-based emulator and datapak file editor that I find particularly fantastic.

 Boris Cornet (RIP) was the administrator of the original Organiser II Forum which became inaccessible in 2020 and has since been replaced with this new one.
-The first forum grew out of the original PSION2.org Web-Site set up by Dave Woolnough with help from Jaap Scherphuis and Boris (details below).
-It contained the first on-line collection of Organiser documents, articles and software as could once be seen in this archive link.
+The first forum grew out of the chatline on the site set up by Dave Woolnough (www.org2.com) this was later superseded by the PSION2.org website with help from Jaap Scherphuis and Boris (details below).
+These sites contained the first on-line collection of Organiser documents, articles and software as could once be seen in this archive link.

 A legacy Boris Cornet left to all PSION Organiser users is Psi2Win the windows based comms link server.
 The last version Build 304 containing my requested Print Option allowing users to print or create PDF documents printouts direct from their Organiser.